Valkanovia elegans

 Valkanovia elegans Schönborn, 1964

-Diagnosis: Shell slender, converging toward the pseudostome, compressed and entirely hyaline.
-Pseudostome elliptical, smooth-edged, not occupying the entire front.
-Scales reach the edge of the pseudostome; they are elongated-oval and appear hexagonal due to the superimposition.
-The nucleus has a centrally located nucleolus.
+Diagnosis: Shell slender, tapering toward the pseudostome, laterally compressed, and entirely hyaline.
+Pseudostome elliptical, smooth-edged, and not occupying the entire anterior end.
+Scales reach the margin of the pseudostome; they are elongated‑oval and appear hexagonal due to superimposition.
+The nucleus contains a centrally located nucleolus.
 The plasma is zoned.
-The pseudopodia are filopodia.
+Pseudopodia are filopodia.

 Dimensions: Length 39–41 μm; width 25–26 μm; thickness 17–18 μm.

-Habitat: Regular in the soil of beech and pine forests.
-Europe.
+Ecology: Regular in soils of beech and pine forests.

 Recent posts